 - TinyPCRemote – An ATtiny85 Based Infrared PC remote control

 Here’s a cheap way to build your own fully customisable infrared PC remote control.
-If you already have a suitable infrared remote control going spare you can build one of these for under £4, it will allow you to use most infrared remote controls to issue keyboard commands (single characters or a string) on your PC.
-Using a
+If you already have a suitable infrared remote control going spare you can build one of these for under £4, it will allow you to use most infrared remote controls to issue keyboard commands (single characters or a string) on

 - TinyTX ACK Support Added

-As I’ve been adding more and more TinyTX wireless sensors one thing that was bothering me was the lack of ACK support in the system meant that if the base station was busy receiving a packet from one node then anything sent from another node at the same
+As I’ve been adding more and more TinyTX wireless sensors one thing that was bothering me was the lack of ACK support in the system meant that if the base station was busy receiving a packet from one node

 - Using the ATmega1284P with the Arduino IDE & WIZ820io